mabrek/mabrek.github.io/_posts/2014-02-14-statistics-for-monitoring-load-testing.md

 Graph on the right side is a typical example of noise caught by nonlinear detection algorithm.
 It's nonlinear but has the same behavior in both ranges which makes it irrelevant for us because it doesn't indicate bottlenecks.

 The way I found nonlinear growth there involves a little bit of cheating.
-Ideally I should have differentiated metrics by number of clients running but instead I used the fact that clients were added almost linearly in time and differentiated by time instead.
+I used [ndiffs](http://www.inside-r.org/packages/cran/forecast/docs/ndiffs) function from [R](http://www.r-project.org/).
+Ideally I should have found derivative of each metric with respect to load applied (number of clients running) and checked if it's constant.
+Instead of that I used the fact that clients were added almost linearly in time and load could be replaced by time.